Your Guide to Disaster Fundraising

 1. Pick your platform

-A key reason GoFundMe is a leader in disaster fundraising (as well as in medical, education, nonprofit, and other fundraising categories) is because of our GoFundMe Guarantee and our 0% platform fee.
+A key reason GoFundMe is a leader in disaster fundraising (as well as in medical, education, nonprofit, and other fundraising categories) is because of our GoFundMe Giving Guarantee and our simple pricing for organizers.
 Other crowdfunding platforms charge platform fees, taking a percentage of all the funds you raise.
-GoFundMe offers a free fundraising model.
+In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
+However, there is one small transaction fee per donation that covers all your fundraising needs.
+Everything else goes directly to your cause, because that’s what matters most.
 We also offer a wealth of fresh tips and resources on our blog.

 2. Team up, set up, and launch your fundraiser